-- (a) Instructors may request unpaid leave to conduct Union business.
+- (a) Instructors may request unpaid leave to conduct union business.
 Instructors requesting leave under this clause will provide the Employer with as much advance notice as possible of the dates of the leave and not fewer than 14 days' notice prior to the commencement of the leave.
-Leaves under this clause shall be subject to the operational requirements of the School, but approval of such leaves shall not be unreasonably withheld. - (b) Subject to the operational requirements of the School and with reasonable advance written notice, leave of absence without pay will be granted to an Instructor selected for, or elected to, a full-time position with the Union for a period of up to two years.
+Leaves under this clause shall be subject to the operational requirements of the School, but approval of such leaves shall not be unreasonably withheld. - (b) Subject to the operational requirements of the School, the Employer will grant on reasonable advance written notice, leave of absence without pay to an Instructor selected for, or elected to, a full-time position with the Union for a period of up to three years.
 No more than one Instructor shall be on leave under this clause at any given time.
-On return to work from such leave, the Instructor will be placed either in the position the Instructor held before taking the leave or in a comparable position. - (c) Seniority shall continue to accumulate during the leaves listed above. - (d) To facilitate the administration of this clause, when Union leave without pay is granted, the Employer shall continue the Instructor's salary and benefits, and the Union shall reimburse the Employer for all such salary and benefits costs within 30 days of receipt of an invoice for such costs.
+On return to work from such leave, the Instructor will be placed either in the position the Instructor held before taking the leave or in a comparable position. - (c) Members of the Union bargaining committee who attend collective bargaining sessions and union caucus meetings, shall be paid as follows: - (1) Where the parties agree that a bargaining session or union caucus meeting will occur outside School hours, the Employer will pay the Instructor their hourly rate, and the Union will reimburse the Employer for such payments; and - (2) Where the parties agree that a bargaining session or union caucus meeting will occur during School hours, the Employer will continue to pay the Instructor their salary during the session, and the Union will reimburse the Employer at the Instructor's hourly rate. - (d) Seniority shall continue to accumulate during the leaves listed above. - (e) To facilitate the administration of this clause, when union leave without pay is granted, the Employer shall continue the Instructor's salary and benefits, and the Union shall reimburse the Employer for all such salary and benefits costs within 30 days of receipt of an invoice for such costs.